callmefao/GenAIChat-Web/README.md

 ## Features

-- Real-time chat with an LLM (Language Learning Model)
+- Real-time chat with an LLM
 - Secure API key handling with environment variables
 - SQLite3 as the default database (easy to switch in production)
 - Clear, responsive web interface